project-holo/discord-worker-framework/README.md

 and validates incoming data and emits it to be processed by the bot-specific code.

-This package also incorporates a `DiscordRestClient`, which can be used for sending information to the Discord API directly or through a rate-limiting proxy.
-Ratelimits are managed by default, but this is configurable.
+This package also includes a `DiscordRestClient`, which can be used for sending information to the Discord API directly or through a rate-limiting proxy.
+Ratelimits are managed by default, but this can be disabled.

 ## NOTE: THIS PACKAGE MAY BREAK AT ANY TIME